Antinatalism: Promortalism

 Promortalism or pro-mortalism is the philosophical value judgment that death is always better than life.
 Pro-mortalism is related to negative utilitarianism.

 A common motivation for pro-mortalism is to prevent the perceived future suffering of oneself and/or other sentient beings.
 Promortalism positively values death, whereas antinatalism negatively values birth, so both value judgments are distinct from each other.

 Antinatalism is generally supportive of abortion rights and anti-pro-life, while pro-mortalism and efilism are plainly anti-life.

 Antinatalists and promortalists generally agree that if one accepts that life is suffering and no other premises are assumed, then antinatalism (ceasing the propagation of life) and promortalism (ending life) are both implied.
 As an analogy, if one believes that smoking causes harm, then not only should people not start smoking, but they should also stop if they already smoke.

-Similarly, Jiwoon Hwang argued that the hedonistic interpretation of Benatar's asymmetry argument of harms and benefits entails promortalism — the view that it is always preferable to cease to exist than to continue to live.
+Similarly, Jiwoon Hwang argued that the hedonistic interpretation of Benatar's asymmetry argument of harms and benefits entails promortalism – the view that it is always preferable to cease to exist than to continue to live.

 Hwang argues that the absence of pleasure is not bad in the following cases: for the one who never exists, for the one who exists, and for the one who ceased to exist.

 By "bad", we mean that it is not worse than the presence of pleasure for the one who exists.

 This is consistent with Benatar's statement that the presence of pleasure for the existing person is not an advantage over the absence of pleasure for the never existing and vice versa.

-However, emeritius professor David Benatar of the University of Cape Town has argued that if one accepts antinatalism, many arguments and premises besides antinatalism would be necessary in order for antinatalism to imply promortalism.
+However, Benatar himself has argued that many arguments and premises besides antinatalism would be necessary in order for antinatalism to imply promortalism.

 Hence, antinatalism does not imply pro-mortalism by itself.

 It is possible to simultaneously support antinatalism and oppose promortalism.

 For example, an antinatalist who is also a rights theorist would support antinatalism while opposing murder on the basis that people have a right not to be killed or murdered.

 An antinatalist could also oppose promortalism by believing that it is worse for anyone to die earlier than they need to, or simply because it is troubling to kill people.

 An antinatalist can believe that while life is not worth starting, life can be worth continuing.
 The promortalist Jiwoon Hwang asserted:

 "My pro-mortalism does not imply that it is obligatory or even permissible to kill other people without their consent, even painlessly and with good intent.
 There may be many reasons for this, such as autonomy and right to life."